menandmice/micetro_docs/guides/user-manual/configure_azure_dns.rst

 This feature is currently not available.

-What are the minimum permissions required for the Men & Mice Suite to integrate fully with Azure?
+What are the minimum permissions required for the Men&Mice Suite to integrate fully with Azure?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Below is a custom role definition that covers all the required permissions for DNS and IPAM.
 Please look at Azure documentation on how to create a custom role.